 The Shiloh Shepherd is very similar to the German Shepherd Dog, and it’s a new dog breed that is still under development.
 The Shiloh Shepherd has calm confidence and a loving heart.
 Known for its steady temperament, it manages to be protective yet pleasant, watchful yet sociable.

 - Appearance and Characteristics

 - Health & problems

 - Puppy Information

 History of Shiloh Shepherd

 The Shiloh Shepherd was developed in the 1960s from selected German Shepherd lines judiciously crossed with a few other breeds.
-In the early 1970s, a German-born breeder in upstate New York decided to develop a breed similar to the larger German Shepherds, she grew up with gentle, devoted canines with a keen intelligence.
+In the early 1970s, a German-born breeder in upstate New York decided to develop a breed similar to the larger German Shepherds.
+She grew up with gentle, devoted canines with keen intelligence.
 The result was the Shiloh Shepherd, a confident yet easygoing companion.